Jockeys are sports professionals who ride racehorses at race meetings for horse trainers and owners.

 Jockeys are usually self-employed and are contracted by horse owners and trainers to race their horses.

-As a qualified, professional jockey, you’ll receive a riding fee and a percentage of prize money.
+As a professional jockey, you’ll receive a riding fee and a percentage of prize money.

-You’ll attend races at courses throughout the UK, and possibly abroad.
+You’ll race at courses throughout the UK, and sometimes abroad.

-The work is physically demanding, and there’s a high risk of injury from falls and kicks.
+The work is physically demanding.
+There’s a high risk of injury from falls and kicks.

-You could go on to work for stables overseas, especially in Dubai, Japan and the USA.
+You could go on to work for stables overseas in countries like Dubai, Japan and the USA.